 I placed an extra board in the front just to be safe…it would probably be fine without it, but I always like to be CERTAIN!
 Lol!
 This front board is only beveled…or you can miter it…either way will work!
 It will be beveled or mitered at 14 degrees off square or if your cuts are slightly off like mine…it will be 13!

-The 1x2s on the sides are cut at a normal 90 degree cut along the wall and mitered at 45 degrees off square on the end that faces the front.
-The front 1×2 @ 44″ (shortest ends) is mitered on both ends…not parallel, and just glued and brad nailed around the top 2×2…of the bottom…if that makes sense!
+The 1x2s on the sides are cut at a normal 90 degree cut at the wall and mitered at 45 degrees off square on the end that faces the front.
+The front long 1×2 @ 44″ (measurement of the shortest ends) is mitered on both ends…not parallel, and just glued and brad nailed around the top 2×2…of the bottom frame as shown below!

-See the edges of that board in the pic above?
-Well, some how I forgot to take another one with just the front board attached, I took another one after the plywood was attached!
+See the side boards above?
+Well, somehow I forgot to take another one with just the front board attached, I took another one after the plywood was attached!
 Sorry!

 Pic is a little blurry!
 You can see how I just cut pieces of plywood though that is the same shape as each piece of the vent hood and attached with glue and brad nails!